Tealight

-A tealight (also tea-light, tea light, tea candle, or informally tea lite, t-lite or t-candle) is a candle in a thin metal or plastic cup so that the candle can liquefy completely while lit.
+A tealight (also tea-light, tea light, tea candle, or informally tea lite, t-lite or t-candle) is a candle contained in a thin metal or plastic cup so that its wax can melt completely while lit.
 They are typically small, circular, usually wider than their height, and inexpensive.
 Tealights derive their name from their use in teapot warmers, but are also used as food warmers in general, e.g. fondue.

 Tealights are a popular choice for accent lighting and for heating scented oil.
 A benefit that they have over taper candles is that they do not drip.